DataDog/documentation/content/en/serverless/installation/go.md

 ## Required setup

-If not already configured:

-- Install the [AWS integration][1].
+If not already configured, install the [AWS integration][1].
 This allows Datadog to ingest Lambda metrics from AWS.
-- Install the [Datadog Forwarder Lambda function][2], which is required to ingest AWS Lambda traces, enhanced metrics, custom metrics, and logs.

-After you have installed the [AWS integration][1] and the [Datadog Forwarder][2], follow these steps to instrument your application to send metrics, logs, and traces to Datadog.
+After you have installed the [AWS integration][1], follow these steps to instrument your application to send metrics, logs, and traces to Datadog.

+If you previously set up Datadog Serverless using the Datadog Forwarder, see the [installation instructions here][2].

 ## Configuration

-### Install
+### Install the Datadog Lambda Library

 Install the [Datadog Lambda library][3] locally by running the following command: